Without a doubt WordPress has enabled my websites to achieve a level of design and marketing lacking from previous static sites I’d built for myself.

 I had a conversation with a developer on Twitter and she told me the “Hello Dolly” plugin that used to be bundled with default WordPress installations totally wrecked a site she was developing.

 Use diligence with plugins, and if you can, find a way to hard code the functionality by hand instead of taking the easy road with a free plugin.
+This is why block-based themes can take away some of that hassle.

-Build It All Offline First
+Build It All Offline First!

 However you approach WordPress, you don’t want to upload your site and THEN start customising the code and content.